kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 1. Add page: Introduction – get from here: https://knowledge.kaltura.com/kaltura-player-toolkit - without the images – embed the player directly.

+The Kaltura Player Toolkit enables users to lead video delivery with HTML5 and provide the fastest viewing experience on any device, while maintaining all the same features and a consistent CSS/HTML player design.
+Kaltura Players v2 enable delivery of HTML5 with Chromeless components for Flash, iOS and Android.

+The key advantages of the Kaltura Player are:

+* High performance full featured lead with HTML5
+* Most players display in 1 second or less.
+* Skins configured once with standard HTML / CSS
+* Better support for additional platforms; iOS and Android player components.
+* Support for all features across multiple platforms: See player.kaltura.com.

+**Additional Advantages**
+* Mouse Over Scrubber: Thumbnails display on playhead scrubbing on mouse-over.
+* Responsive Player Layout includes:
+  * Thumb up/down rating
+  * Smaller players / screens keep important controls.
+* Improved Related Videos Experience
+  * Enhanced related videos interface
+  * Flexible options for related video fulfillment
+  * Events for tracking conversion/retainment

+Playlists and Chapters

+Flexible HTML plugins for playlists and chapters with support for inheriting site styles

+Improved Adaptive Streaming Support

+Chromeless Flash HLS
+Supports HLS on desktop browsers for simplified live broadcast ad stitching workflows MPEG-DASH
+Encrypted Media Extension support web delivery of DRM and content control Multi-track audio
+More detailed analytics on quality of services metrics
+Note: The browsers that are projected to support MPEG DASH: IE 11 (Windows, Xbox, phone;) Chrome (Desktop & Android), Firefox (Desktop)

+Improved Share Interface In Player or On Page

+Robust Configurable Share Options
+Support for sharing specific time offsets iframe or Flash object embed options
+Deep linking to specific URLs for each video: (example: myDomain.com/videos/{entryid}

+Improved Accessibility: 508 and WebVTT

+Industry leading 508 support
+508 by default – all new framework players include 508 compliant features Integrated framework for making all new plugins accessible Uses HTML for controls: offers more integrated accessible features than Flash players iOS, Android, HTML, Flash all in One

+Maximize ROI on your distribution strategy across native apps and web views.
+Architecture for reusable plugins and configuration across platforms Seamlessly integrate advanced live broadcasts streaming and DRM

 Use these as good examples:
 https://wistia.com/doc/new-player
 https://wistia.com/product/player